interview prepjob searchinterview tipsquestions to ask interviewer

 Questions about the role itself

-These are the questions most worth asking, and the ones most candidates skip in favor of safer, more generic options.
+These are the most worth asking, and the ones most candidates skip in favor of safer, more generic options.

 "What does success look like in this role after the first six months — and how would you measure it?"